cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 Out[7]: 1.4142135623730951
 ```

-Alternatively, you can import only the functions that you plan to use:
+Alternatively, you can import only the functions that you plan to use, and call them without specifying the package:

 ```
 In [8]: from math import sqrt